King pigeon

 The King pigeon is a breed of pigeon developed over many years of selective breeding primarily as a utility breed.

+Harry Baker, created the first Kings much more through tenacious, planned, and skillful breeding than serendipity.
+What Harry needed was a bird that was both beautiful and productive.
+Productive at this time meant to be eaten.

 Kings along with other varieties of domesticated pigeons are all descendants from the rock dove (Columba livia).

 The breed is known for its large size and suitability for squab production.

 Show Kings

 The breed also has a variety bred for exhibition purposes at pigeon shows.
 It is called the Show King to distinguish it from the purely utility variety.
-The American Pigeon Journal even had a special issues devoted to the Show King in their August 1938, June 1959, January 1964, and November of 1970 issue.
+The American Pigeon Journal even devoted special issues to the Show King for August 1938, June 1959, January 1964, and November 1970.
 The Show King is dual purpose and can be used for squab raising.

 History

 The King is a dual purpose breed that originated in the United States.
 They were developed during the 1890s by crossing four older varieties: the Duchess for grace; the Homer for alertness; the Maltese for compactness and style; and the Runt for body and size.